JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 HUGO was the first for me.

-And now is time to Pocketbase:
+And now is time to Pocketbase, also written in Go:

 * https://pocketbase.io/
     * https://pocketbase.io/docs/